Benendead/Projects/Progress_Log.md

 02/25/2019: 1h - Uploaded datasets to Github, considering additional bit information encodings to give the LSTM an idea of where it is in each measure.
 This might help alleviate the issues our long-term dependencies otherwise create.
 *-50.5h mark-*
 03/10/2019: 2h - Finally got back to work by studying how to sample the data for Keras and renaming the files for future convenience.
-Tomorrow I'll be able to test the sampling code I wrote today.
+Next, I'll be able to test the sampling code I wrote today.

+04/12/2019: 1h45m - Coded sample method done, infrastructure to import data, and the Keras model has been started.
+Still not planning to finish this until the summer; school year's dense.

 2. Random Forests on the Kaggle Titanic Dataset - Developing an understanding of decision trees/random forests, and then implementing them in Python.
 Also learning to manipulate data using Pandas.
 Last worked on: 12/23/2018.
 Total time: 12h15m